The Week in Press Releases: 12 Stories You Need to See

-A roundup of the most newsworthy press releases from PR Newswire this week, including Pete Davidson's new campaign with Taco Bell and United's expansion in the South Pacific.
+A roundup of the most newsworthy press releases from PR Newswire this week, including a Harry Potter Tamagotchi and Bed Bath & Beyond's bankruptcy filing.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.